ojonugwawada/educational-decision-support-system/README.md

 - Visualization: Correlation heatmaps, histograms, lollipop charts

 ## 🗂️ Files Included
-- `The development of Python software to address a supervised learning challenge (1).ipynb`: Jupyter notebook containing the full code
+- `The development of Python software to address a supervised learning challenge.ipynb`: Jupyter notebook containing the full code
 - `The development of Python software to address a supervised learning challenge.pdf`: Comprehensive project report

 ## 🔍 Analysis Workflow